 Her family history caused an even bigger concern.
 Two of Lynn’s siblings had already been diagnosed with diabetes.
 According to the National Institute of Diabetes and Digestive and Kidney Diseases, having a family history of diabetes places you at increased risk for developing type 2 diabetes.

-Lynn took action by joining the YMCA’s Diabetes Prevention Program, which provides those at risk with the skills and support they need to make a lasting lifestyle change.
+Lynn took action by joining the YMCA’s Diabetes Prevention Program (DPP), which provides those at risk with the skills and support they need to make a lasting lifestyle change.

 Since starting the program in February, Lynn has lowered her Body Mass Index (BMI) considerably.
 She adopted healthier eating habits by checking labels for unhealthy ingredients and high fat content, eating smaller proportions and tracking meals with MyFitnessPal.
-She even became an active walker.
-Lynn and a group of her peers would often arrive to their meetings early so that they could all walk together.
+She even became an active exerciser.
+Lynn and her peers would often arrive at meetings early and walk together.

 Lynn used to worry she wouldn’t have the strength to take part in the cruise’s extracurricular activities, hiking especially.
 But thanks to the Y’s Diabetes Prevention Program, she no longer worries.
 Instead, she eagerly awaits the challenge.